Mqtt Plugin

 is %2Faimrt.protocols.example.ExampleService%2FGetBarData

-.The MQTT packet format from Client -> Server consists of 5 segments:
+.The overall Mqtt packet format from Client -> Server is divided into 5 segments:

 pb